DevMountain/simulation-2/README.md

     * This should clear the inputs of the Wizard.
     * This should redirect the user to the Dashboard.

-Funcitonality of the Dashboard View:
+Functionality of the Dashboard View:
 * A user should be able to see all the houses that have been added to the database.
 * Each house should display its image, name, address, city, state, zipcode, montly mortgage, and desired rent information.
 * A user should be able to click the 'Add New Property' button to be taken to the Wizard view.